-I am a highly qualified and experienced practitioner, holding an MSc in Counselling Psychology (Keele University).
-I hold a first degree in English and History, and a PGCE in primary education.
-I am responsible, professional and work with integrity.
-I abide by the BACP professional body's Ethical Framework.
+I am an experienced therapist, holding an MSc in Counselling Psychology (Keele University).
+I am an Accredited Member of the British Association for Counselling and Psychotherapy.
+I also hold a Level 4 certificate (CPCAB) qualifying me to work with children.
+My first degree is in English and History, and I have a PGCE in primary education.

 I have a long-standing interest in mental health and well-being in all age groups and cross-sections of society.
-I have completed many hours as a volunteer counsellor, working with clients experiencing anxiety, depression, obsessive-compulsive conditions, symptoms of bipolar, hearing voices, 'borderline personality disorder', psychosis and trauma.
+I have completed many hours as a volunteer counsellor, working with clients experiencing anxiety and depression.
 Mental health issues are still something people can be made to feel ashamed of and I commit to seeing you as a whole person, not defined by your problems.
 Mental health issues, may be a result of difficult life experiences, and I can support you as you explore them.
-I have worked with many survivors of sexual abuse and domestic violence.
-I also work as a counsellor for a bereavement charity, and am able to offer support and counselling in many areas of complex grief, including suicide and life-changing illness.
+I have worked with survivors of sexual abuse and domestic violence.
+I have also completed many hours as a counsellor for a bereavement charity, and am able to offer support and counselling in complex grief, including suicide and life-changing illnesses.

-I continue to be research active, and recently held a workshop in Meditation and mindfulness at the 2018 Keele University Counselling (Research and Practice) Conference.
+I continue to be interested in research, and held a workshop in Meditation and mindfulness at the 2018 Keele University Counselling (Research and Practice) Conference.

 I am committed to non-discriminatory practice and welcome diversity.
 People from minority groups are often marginalised and I will work to ensure I do not contribute to this.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.